JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/django-aws/github-actions/index.md

 Here I will be providing information related to my AWS access keys along-with ECR repository information.
-It’s much better to use [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) as they are encrypted, instead of directly using it ass plaintext in the codebase.
+It’s much better to use [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) as they are encrypted, instead of directly using it as plaintext in the codebase.

 ![github-secrets-2](./steps/step13.png)